wernertimothy/Quadrotor/README.md

 ```

 ## Systems
-The systems are defines in the *Systems* script.
+The systems are defined in the *Systems* script.
 The following are the implementes systems:

 * **Planar Quadtrotor**.
 See e.g. [here](http://underactuated.mit.edu/acrobot.html#section3)